 A survey involving 349 people with hair loss found that 79% of them (approximately 283 people) use camouflaging agents to cover thinning spots, and 59% chose hair-building fibers (3).

 Since the hair building fibers require negatively charged hair strands to adhere to, they cannot cover bald spots or patches.
 Here are some pointers to consider when applying these hair fibers.

 - Ensure to pick a product that is an exact match of your natural hair color.
 If you have colored your hair, opt for hair fibers in the same shade.
 This ensures a natural appearance.

 - Use the hair building fibers on dry hair as they cannot bind to wet hair.
 Clumped wet hair prevents even distribution.
 Avoid swimming with the product on your scalp to avoid washing it off.

 - Do not overuse the hair fibers.
 Start with a little bit of product and build up gradually until you get the desired coverage.

 - Do not comb after applying the hair fibers as that will remove the product from the hair.
 Style your hair first, and then apply.

-- You may also use a fiber hold spray to secure the hair fibers in place for a longer time.
+- You may also use a hair fiber spray to secure the hair in place longer.
 These sprays do not affect the bonds between topical fibers and natural hair.